AMSquareWave/3013-Algorithms/Assignments/P02/README.md

 # P02
-## Queue Program
+## List-based Queue

+This program implements a queue using a doubly-linked list.

-this is a placeholder queue that I had done in the middle of class.
+This is a placeholder program that I had done in the middle of class.